victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 * The creation or destruction of a `static` object may incur a mutex lock.
 * Objects with a static storage duration will implicitly add their destructors to the `std::atexit` callbacks list, maintaining thread-safety with a mutex.
 * The `std::exit` needs to lock the callbacks list.
-Not all the CRT/libc implementation unlock it during the callback execution.
+Not all the CRT/libc implementations unlock it during the callback execution.
 * The deadlock may occur if a cleanup callback (for instance, a static object destructor) waits for another thread while another thread wants to add a new cleanup callback.

 In my case, I had to join the worker thread before exiting from the `main()` to avoid the deadlock.
 However, I think it's an interesting and non-trivial multithreading pitfall worth knowing about.